ArtemNurtdinov/streamdeck-youtube-statistics/Sources/com.nefrit.youtube.sdPlugin/README.md

 ![](screenshot.png)

 # Changes
+## 1.2.0
+* Updated previews and icons for actions.
+* Included a link to the documentation in the property inspector.

 ## 1.1.2
-* removed any leftover code
+* Removed any leftover code
-* optimized plugin
+* Optimized plugin

 ## 1.1.0
 * Track the current count of online viewers for YouTube translations.